christianscott/christianfscott.com/content/blog/guide-to-pdfs/index.md

 `/F1 16 Tf`

-If you go back to the template, you'll see `/F1` inside object 3 just before we specify the font, which is Arial in this case.
+If you go back to the template, you'll see `/F1` inside object 3 just before we specify the font.
 The `Tf` command sets the font & the font size — so we're specifying 16 point Arial.

 `0 0 Td`

-This specifies the location at which we wish to render the text.
-Again, the origin of the coordinate system in PDFs is the _lower left hand corner_, in contrast with most systems that I'm used to.
+This specifies the location to render the text.
+Again, the origin of the coordinate system in PDFs is the _lower left hand corner_, in contrast with most systems that you'll be used to.
 This means that we're going to draw the text in the lower left hand corner of the page.

 `(Hello, world!)
 Tj`

 Finally, this is what actually renders the text.
 Instead of using quotes to represent strings, PDFs use parentheses.
 Don't ask me why.

+`<< /Length 57 >>`

 ```typescript
 const stream = `BT 0 0 0 rg /F1 16 Tf 0 0 Td (Hello, world!)
 Tj ET`;